Datateer/chartio-migration-research/detailed/superset.md

 So, I'm excited where this project is going, and it is already very capable.
 But it is early and the UX has a long way to go.

+**Barbara's take** There are 45 charts built in which is very robust.
+There are also good options for fine tuning presentation.
+The charts are highcharts but it you want to add a chart it requires following a request and release process.
+There is no way to add a custom high chart.
+Dashboards have tabs which I really appreciate.
+The filters allow you to choose which widget or chart to apply it to.
+You can fine tune presentation with CSS.
+CSS is based on their classes so it is possible there is some limitations.

+Support is very accessible.
+There is a chat box which will send an email ticket if no one is around.
+I received a response fairly quickly.
+The only problem is when you need to request something like reports and alerts.
+There is a release schedule that is followed.

+Overall I am impressed and looking forward to seeing where this tool goes.
+I would like to see more focus on the dashboard side of things but the number of charts available and configuration options makes it a serious contender.

 **Everyone: Edit me to add your experiences with this product**

 ## The Vendor's pitch